 The Demand Responsive Transport Solution

-• For cities as more efficient land use increases space for housing and retail which then in turn become more accessible too
+- For cities more efficient land use increases space for housing and retail which then, in turn, becomes more accessible.

 How Demand Responsive Transport Works

 Typically, demand responsive transport works as follows: